 Watermaster prepares a State of the Basin (SOB) Report every two years (WEI, 2002; 2005; 2007c; 2009c; 2011c; 2013b, and 2015b).
-The SOB Report includes a spring groundwater-elevation contour map of the southern portion of Chino Basin, showing the capture zone of the Chino Desalter well field, and a characterization of the state of hydraulic control based on the groundwater-elevation contours.
-The most up-to-date hydraulic control findings in the SOB Report will be referenced in the Chino Basin Maximum Benefit Annual Report.
+The SOB Report includes a spring groundwaterelevation contour map of the southern portion of Chino Basin, showing the capture zone of the Chino Desalter well field, and a characterization of the state of hydraulic control based on the groundwater-elevation contours.
+The most up-to-date hydraulic control findings in the SOB Report will be referenced each year in the Chino Basin Maximum Benefit Annual Report (see Section 2.1.3 of this report).

-Watermaster recalibrates and runs its groundwater-flow model at least every five years to assess the physical impacts of the implementation of the OBMP and Peace II Agreement, the state of hydraulic control, the balance of recharge and discharge, the cumulative impact of transfers among the parties, and to recalculate safe yield.
-The most up-to-date modeling assessment of the then current and projected state of hydraulic control will be referenced in the Maximum Benefit Annual Report.
-Watermaster assessed the state of hydraulic control in 2015 with the recalibrated 2013 Chino Basin Model (WEI, 2015c).
+Watermaster recalibrates and runs its groundwater-flow model at least every five years to assess the physical impacts of the implementation of the OBMP and Peace II Agreement, the state of hydraulic control, the balance of recharge and discharge, the cumulative impact of water rights transfers among the parties, and to recalculate safe yield.
+The most up-to-date modeling assessment of the then-current and projected state of hydraulic control will be referenced each year in the Maximum Benefit Annual Report (see Section 2.1.3 of this report).